typelevel/squants/README.md

 different and the library applies an appropriate conversion.
 Also, notice that keeping track of the scale within the value name is no longer needed.

-NOTE - Quantities can be initialized using any type T with an available implicit Numeric[T].
-In the current iteration, those values are converted to Double, which is the current type of the underlying value.
-The goal of the project is to refactor the underlying value to a Generic so that the initializing type is retained as the underlying value type.
-This will allow user code to use high precision types for the underlying value.

-### Dimensional Type Safety
-The following code highlights the type safety features.

 ```scala
 val load: Power = Kilowatts(1.2)
 val energy: Energy = KilowattHours(23.0)